 A few decades back, programmers tasked with creating software applications right from the design phase to deployment were simply known as “developers”.
 Fast Forward to today, the increasing complexity of apps, emergence of intense code, and spiking demand for versatile functionality has kicked the development game a notch higher.
 This perpetual evolution has compelled developers to learn and adapt a gamut of new technologies.
-It shouldn’t come as a surprise to come across a company looking to externally hire MEAN developer with specialized skills to work on a particular project, despite having a fully-fledged in-house team.
+It shouldn’t come as a surprise to come across a company looking to externally hire full stack web developer with specialized skills to work on a particular project, despite having a fully-fledged in-house team.

 Well, you may be forgiven for thinking that these specialized tech professionals have had to re-learn the entire development process from scratch.
 But the truth of the matter is that the introduction of these new technologies has also spawned a breed of ready-made frameworks and components specifically designed to simplify the entire software development process.

 To fit into this ever-evolving development space, developers have also tried to diversify their skills portfolio, giving birth to Full Stack Developers.

 In this article, we are going to look at Full Stack PHP development, the current labor market status, and the average cost of PHP developers around the world.

 But before we get ahead of ourselves, it’s important to mention one thing.
 Although website development is a symbiotic ecosystem, it can also be categorized into 3 distinct pillars depending on the area of specialization.
 They include: